boyuantan/kleiner-perkins-2019/README.md

 The user should ideally be able to move any number of cards from a column to another.
 Although with the current implementation it would be easy to allow the user to specify an index at which all cards should be moved, it is not ideal from the user experience perspective.
+- No point tracking/time tracking was implemented for the game; you either win or you don't.
 - No test suites were set up for this game.

 ### Discussion and Justification